|Aviation in the EU ETS|

 To compensate for CO2 emissions above 2020 levels in international aviation and achieve carbon-neutral growth over time, emitters (that is, airlines) would buy ‘emissions units’ arising from diferent sources of emission reductions achieved through mechanisms (such as the UNFCCC’s Clean Development Mechanism), programmes (such as REDD+ for forest management), or projects.

-In light of this outcome, in February 2017 the European Commission proposed a regulation to prolong the derogation for extra-EEA fights, gradually reduce the number of aviation allowances from 2021 onwards, and prepare for the implementation of the GMBM (Proposal for a regulation of the European Parliament and of the Council amending Directive 2003/87/EC to continue current limitations of scope for aviation activities and to prepare to implement a global market-based measure from 2021, COM(2017) 54, 3.2.2017, 2017/0017(COD)).
+In light of the outcome of the CORSIA agreement, in February 2017 the European Commission proposed a regulation to prolong the derogation for extra-EEA fights, gradually reduce the number of aviation allowances from 2021 onwards, and prepare for the implementation of the GMBM (Proposal for a regulation of the European Parliament and of the Council amending Directive 2003/87/EC to continue current limitations of scope for aviation activities and to prepare to implement a global market-based measure from 2021, COM(2017) 54, 3.2.2017, 2017/0017(COD)).

-A provisional agreement between Parliament and Council was reached on 18 October 2017.
+A provisional agreement between Parliament and Council on the said proposal was reached on 18 October 2017.

-According to the European Parliament’s Briefing of 10 November 2017 “CO2 emissions from aviation, EU legislation in Progress” (p.
+European Parliament’s Briefing of 10 November 2017 “CO2 emissions from aviation, EU legislation in Progress” accentuates the following elements of the modified framework (p.
 7):

-- the proposal would prolong the derogation for fights departing from or arriving at airports outside the EEA,
+- the derogation for fights departing from or arriving at airports outside the EEA is prolonged,

 Emission allowances cap for the aviation sector under the EU ETS